assessment at Trimley st martin

 REPORTING TO PARENTS ABOUT ATTAINMENT AND PROGRESS

-During the year, when we have conversations with the parent about a child’s progress we will show the parents that the progress can be seen in your child's work, we will talk them through where the strengths and gaps are in their child’s learning and how this compares to the expectation for the year group your child is in.
+During the year, we will have conversations with parent's/carer's about a child’s progress.
+We will share the progress seen in children's work, we will talk through where the strengths and gaps are in a child’s learning and how this compares to the expectation for the year group the child is in.

 The school will use a pupil progress report to share assessment information with parents.
 Each full term this information will be updated to indicate how a particular child is progressing with the year group expectations.